 Realacc Phantom 3 case review

 This DJI P3 case was offered by the courtesy of Banggood, thanks again for their support.
 When James sow my Phantom 3 Advanced review he asked me if I would be interested to review some suitable cases and backpacks too.
 I opted for this Realacc Phantom 3 case because I already have a nice backpack.

-The case arrived in 20th days with regular shipping.
-It was packed in a protective cardboard box and except some minor scratches there were no other major damages during the overseas shipping.
+The case arrived in 20 days with regular shipping.
+It was packed in a protective cardboard box and except for some minor scratches, there were no other major damages during the overseas shipping.

 Realacc P3 suitcase specifications

 - Material: Aluminum and laminated MDF (outside), EPP (inside);